 RunPee Reviews?
 What Peeps See What?

 So we have Jill and Dan on sci-fi, fantasy, superhero, and action films; RunPee Sis on horror and comedies; RunPee Mom on animation, childrens’ films, dramas, and historicals; with Dana and Shani on miscellaneous flicks of their choice.
+Rob and Golden Man like just about everything, and often cover the indies and limited release films that otherwise get sidelined by the blockbuster lineup.

 Of course we “RunPeeps” have interest overlap, and don’t always get our first movie choice.
 Sometimes one of us has to view a film we dislike (or even hate), or is totally out of our expertise to comment on — for example, don’t ask me to see War films, unless it’s Star Wars (or 1917, which rocked!).